Today We Move Forward

-Anodyne and Sylum both stood inside the blank white room, they both stared at the man before them as he stood waiting.
+Anodyne and Sylum stood inside the blank white room; they stared at the man before them as he stood waiting.

 “I shall warn you, this room will not last forever.
 It will collapse soon, so please place your request.”

 Anodyne took charge and marched forward till he was standing just outside of the rainfall that relentlessly poured onto the man standing before him.

 “I need someone who can craft deity souls, give me a door to one.”

 The man started to sit, and a chair appeared below him; flicking out his wrist, a desk appeared mere millimeters in front of Anodyne.
 A large book and quill were the only things that decorated the desk; adjusting his umbrella, the man made sure that no rain touched his book.

 “What level of god souls do you have?”

 Anodyne went to answer but stopped himself as he realized he could not.
 Pulling forth the soul, Anodyne laid it on the desk.
 The man leaned over to examine before sitting back in his chair.